mido3ds/classy/README.md

-# Classy (in construction)
+# Classy #

 > Make c++ classes nicely-formatted, quickly and in an automated way.

-> From the CommandLine or use special configuration files.
+> Runs from the command line or reads special configuration files.

 > Default formatting style is webkit, see [webkit Code Style Guidelines](webkit.org/code-style-guidelines).